md-redwan-hossain/cydm/README.md

 **After ensuring python in your system, follow the following steps:**

-- Clone the repo or download the source codes.
+- Clone the repo by `git clone https://github.com/redwan-hossain/cydm.git` or download the source codes.

 - Install the dependencies first: `pip3 install -r requirements.txt`